List of home automation software

-The user interface of home automation software is often based on a client-server model, such as a web UI or a smartphone app, or some combination thereof.
-More advanced applications will allow users to write scripts in a programming language to handle more complex tasks.
+The user interface of mass-market players (such as Apple) focus on rich user interfaces with the ability to configure straightforward actions.
+More advanced, niche or open-sourced, software allows users to write scripts in a programming language to handle more complex tasks.
 There are currently many competing home automation standards for both hardware and software.

 Open-source software

 This is a list of software across multiple platforms which is designed to perform home automation.